Global hypoelliptic and symbolic estimates for the linearized Boltzmann operator without angular cutoff: Appendix

 \section{Appendix}

 In this section we briefly review some tools used through the proofs.
 The first section is devoted to the links between some integrals concerning the Boltzmann kernel.
-In the second one, we recall some basic facts about the Weyl-H\"ormander quantization, and the last section will recall some ideas and results about the Wick quantization.
+In the second one, we recall some basic facts about the Weyl quantization and Weyl-H\"ormander calculus, and the last section will recall some ideas and results about the Wick quantization.